Automatic Warning System: Network Rail

 The system works on a set/reset principle.

 When the signal is at 'clear' or green ("off"), the electromagnet is energised.
 As the train passes, the permanent magnet sets the system.
 A short time later, as the train moves forward, the electromagnet resets the system.
 Once so reset, a bell is sounded (a chime on newer stock) and the indicator is set to all black if it is not already so.
 No acknowledgement is required from the driver.
-The system must be reset within one second of being set, otherwise it behaves as for a caution indication.
+The system must be reset within one second of being set, otherwise it behaves as for a warning indication.

 An additional safeguard is included in the distant-signal control wiring to ensure the AWS "clear" indication is only given when the distant is proved "off" – mechanical semaphore distants have a contact in the electromagnet coil circuit closed only when the arm is raised or lowered by at least 27.5 degrees.
 Colour-light signals have a current sensing relay in the lamp lighting circuit to prove the signal alight, this is used in combination with the relay controlling the green aspect to energise the AWS electro-magnet.
 In a Solid State Interlocking the signal module has a "Green-Proved" output from its driver electronics that is used to energise the electromagnet.

 When the distant signal is at 'caution' or yellow (on), the electro-magnet is de-energised.
 As the train passes, the permanent magnet sets the system.
 However, since the electromagnet is de-energised, the system is not reset.
 After the one-second delay within which the system can be reset, a horn warning is given until the driver acknowledges by pressing a plunger.
 If the driver fails to acknowledge the warning within 2.75 seconds, the brakes are automatically applied.
-If the driver does acknowledge the warning, the indicator disk changes to yellow and black, to remind the driver that he/she has acknowledged a warning.
+If the driver does acknowledge the warning, the indicator disk changes to yellow and black, to remind the driver that they have acknowledged a warning.
 The yellow and black indication persists until the next signal and serves as a reminder between signals that the driver is proceeding under caution.
 The one-second delay before the horn sounds allows the system to operate correctly down to speeds as low as 1+3/4 mph.
 Below this speed, the caution horn warning will always be given, but it will be automatically cancelled when the electromagnet resets the system if the driver has not already done so.
 The display will indicate all black once the system resets itself.